My name is David. I help those seeking to know God better, and those who believe in secret, to get a copy of the Bible in their own language.

-If you are willing to live anywhere, then you will be able to follow Him anywhere, and share the Good News with anyone.
+If you are willing to live anywhere, then you will be able to follow Him everywhere, and share the Good News with anyone.

 What we believe at Desert Springs Ministries:

-- We believe that God’s Word can transform lives for eternity when people are given a chance to hear or read it in their own language
+- We believe that the Bible is God’s Word.
+It can transform lives for eternity when people are given a chance to hear or read it in their own language.

-- We believe that the Holy Spirit will use His Word to prepare hearts for eternity
+- We believe that the Holy Spirit will use His Word (the Bible) to prepare hearts for eternity.

-- We believe that we must work ourselves out of a job.
+- We believe that, as His servants overseas, we must work ourselves out of a job.
 We empower others to do what we are doing as soon as we can, and then move on.

 - We believe that God has called us to serve where the name of Christ is not known.
-Others are called by Him to build upon another’s foundation, but not us.
-(Romans 15:20)
+Others are called by Him to build upon another person’s foundation, but not us.
+(Romans 15:20).

-- We believe that we must serve as part of the team of all believers in Christ
+- We believe that we must serve as part of the team of all true believers in Christ.

 - We believe that God’s servants are meant to be sent out by their local church or churches, whether or not they are also sent out by a mission agency or a denomination.